magicasaservice/vue-equipment/packages/plugins/MagicCommand/index.md

 ### MagicCommandProvider

-The provider wraps the command palette and configures all child components according to the provided [options](#options).
+The MagicCommandProvider wraps the command palette and configures all child components according to the provided [options](#options).

 #### Props